vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Mon Oct 23 01:59:01 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Tue Oct 24 01:58:16 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER